BlackIQ/Minis/Python/File_Manager/README.md

 # How Work's:
+This app is creat to solve biggest problem the compture users have (spaicly developers).
-this app is for managing your files - imagine you have lot's of file in a directory with diffrent types. app manage all files For you immediately
+It's managing your hole files, for exemple imagine you have lots of files in a directory with different types.
+This app manage all files for you immediately without Intervention from you for saving Time and Effort.

+How it's Work?

-app create Folder For each File(Extension of each file) and move each file to their extension Folder
+- App  will be create Folder for each File (Extension of each file) and move each file to their extension Folder.

 <br>
 for example:
 <br>
 when Run app in folder with this contents: